sustainers/academic-map/universities/university_at_buffalo.md

 ## Overview

 The University at Buffalo (UB) is a leading research university with a strong focus on materials science, computational modeling, and open-source innovation.
 The **Department of Materials Design and Innovation (MDI)** integrates data science and materials research, promoting an open-science approach.
+UB actively engages in open-source research and community-driven initiatives; however, it does not currently have a formal Open Source Program Office (OSPO).

 ## Open Source Science Collaboration